 If you're 14 or over, you will normally be expected to give evidence as a witness under oath.
 If you're under 14, you'll normally give evidence without swearing an oath.
 If you're under 18 (17 in Northern Ireland), the court may help you to give evidence using special measures.
 You may be able to give evidence:

-If you are 16 or over and have been involved in anti social behaviour, you may be issued with a penalty notice.
+If you are 16 or over and have been involved in anti-social behaviour, you may be issued with a penalty notice.
 There's more info on our Crime & Young Offenders page.

 If you are under 18, you cannot normally start court proceedings in your own name and a litigation friend (next friend in Northern Ireland) - usually your parent - must act on your behalf.